vic-ma/howtodismantle.github.io/_posts/2025-03-09-Cracking-the-code-Part-III-Reading-and-writing-lists-with-Peakboard-Hub-API.md

 ## Get the data with `/lists/list`

-Using `/lists/list` is the easiest way to access the data content of a list.
-Here are the query paramters:
+Using GET `/lists/list` is the easiest way to access the data content of a list.
+Here are the query parameters:

 - Name is the name of the list
 - SortColumn is the name of the column to be used for sorting